daguar/naics-scraper/README.md

 `NaicsScraper.put_year_content_in_mongo(2012)`

+The scraper uses VCR to cache responses locally, both for web-citizenry purposes and to speed up testing new content-scraping approaches.

 ## Contributing

 Shoot on over a GitHub Issue.
 This is very much a script right now, so no formal process for contributing.